abdullah-mohamed/cv/README.md

 3-<br>
   A fun patatap clone:<br>
    https://github.com/abdullah-mohamed/patatap-clone2<br>
- In this app, I used jquery, nodejs as server and simple css, this is the original app:<br>
+ In this app, I used jquery, nodejs as server, simple css and js libraries:<br>
+  - Howlerjs for sounds.
+  - paperjs for animations.<br>
+ This is the original app:<br>
    https://patatap.com/<br>
  This app, its topics and more web-technologies are explained in this highly-rated 43-hour udemy course which I finished:<br>
    https://www.udemy.com/the-web-developer-bootcamp/<br><br>